alfredbaudisch/pardall_markdown_phoenix_demo/README.md

 Notice: this demo project is incomplete and lacking sample content while PardallMarkdown (the framework) itself is ready to be used

-Expect this demo and a video tutorial do be released by around 18/09.
+Expect this demo and a video tutorial to be released by around 18/09.

 To start your Phoenix server: